-On February 3, 2018 at 2 pm come to Hackley Public Library to see the contest.
-Teams will be asked questions on Black History.
-We'll have prizes for First, Second, and Third place teams, as well as some consolation prizes.
-Cheer on your friends and family!
+Not interested in participating in the contest?
+That's okay!
+On February 2, 2019 at 2 pm come to Hackley Public Library to see the contest!
+Teams will be asked questions on Black History, so join us to cheer on your friends and family!

 Rock out and read this summer by joining Hackley Pubic Library's 2018 Adult Summer Reading Program!

 Teens (high school age) and adults welcome!